 When it comes to communicating signs of disrepair, generators are actually rather talkative.
 It’s all in understanding the signs, the most common of which is surging.

 What Is Surging?

-Surging refers to a generator (or other electrical component, machine, or device) displaying clear fluctuations in behavior at intervals.
-These intervals can follow a clear pattern, or can be random.
+Surging is when a generator (or other electrical component, machine, or device) displays clear fluctuations in behavior at intervals.
+These intervals can follow a clear pattern or can be random.
 What does this mean?
 Let’s use some examples.

 A surging generator often will leave lights burning much brighter, then much dimmer rapidly, causing a sort of flicker back and forth.
 In machinery, this can come as drastic changes in pace as well, such as a fan running faster and then slower for no apparent reason.